Online Privacy Notice

 7. HOW WE PROTECT PERSONAL INFORMATION

-At Anchorage, we take our responsibility to protect the security and privacy of your Personal Information seriously.
+At Anchorage Digital, we take our responsibility to protect the security and privacy of your Personal Information seriously.
 We are committed to maintaining the confidentiality, integrity, and security of your Personal Information and taking precautions to protect such information.
 We use reasonable and appropriate administrative, technical, and physical safeguards to protect information we have about you from loss, theft, and unauthorized use, access, modification, or destruction.
 We regularly review our established policies and procedures to ensure that they are appropriate and effective at meeting our commitment to our community, our customers, and ourselves.
 We also require third party service providers acting on our behalf or with whom we share your information to maintain security measures consistent with industry standards.

 Additionally, to help protect your privacy and maintain security, we verify your identity before granting you access to your information or your account.
 Our verification methods include requiring Individuals to create video footage of themselves reciting their password before conducting a transaction, and the collection of biometric and geolocation data.
 Notwithstanding our security safeguards, it is impossible to guarantee absolute security in all situations.
 If you have any questions about the security of our services, please contact us as described in Section 11 “Contact Us.”
 For your own online security, please do not send any other confidential Personal Information to us via email or through the contact form on our website.